 - Member, Advisory Board, POG: Poetry in Action.
 2018-present.

 - Member, Queer Poetics Research Network.
-Centre for Poetry, Queens Mary University of London.
+Centre for Poetry, Queen Mary University of London.
 2020-present.

 - Mentor, ESB: Emerge-Surface-Be, The Poetry Project. fall 2019-spring 2020.